Preparing for Your Move to Indonesia

 # 5. Gather records that may be needed during your stay in Indonesia, including medical, academic and employment records and legal documents

 Obtain immunization records for family members.
 Request copies of any recent medical tests such as blood tests, EKG, radiology scans and chest X-rays, as well as records for recent surgery, serious illnesses or ongoing medical conditions.
 Keep records of family members. blood types.
 Allergies to medication should be noted.
-If any family member requires prescribed medication, ask your doctor if you could obtain a supply of medication that will last until your next home leave as Indonesian pharmacists may not have the drugs required by your family.
-Your pharmaceutical purchases abroad may also be covered by insurance at home.
-Once you have been to Indonesia and know what is available, you will know what you must purchase at home in the future.
+If any family member requires prescribed medication, ask your doctor if you could obtain a supply of medication that will last until your next home leave as Indonesian pharmacists may not have the drugs prescribed to your family members.
+Once you have been to Indonesia and know what is available, or can be obtained from abroad by your medical clinic, you will know what you must purchase at home in the future.

 Dental records will also be useful to bring to Indonesia for any ongoing care.
 If you are near or far sighted, bring optical prescriptions for glasses or contact lenses.
 These can be filled by opticians in Indonesia.